oneapi-src/oneDNN/rfcs/20220329-Extending-CUDA-backend-of-oneDNN-Primitives/README.md

 #### Proposed Solution

-- Layer Normalization primitive can be implemented using cuDNN with `cudnnBatchNormalizationForwardInference`, `cudnnBatchNormalizationForwardTraining` and `cudnnBatchNormalizationBackward` primitive APIs
+- Layer Normalization primitive can be implemented using cuDNN with `cudnnBatchNormalizationForwardInference`, `cudnnBatchNormalizationForwardTraining` and `cudnnBatchNormalizationBackward` primitive APIs.

     - This can be achieved with the algorithm mode of `CUDNN_BATCHNORM_PER_ACTIVATION` and by limiting the batch size to 1.